qlyoung/lagopus/README.md

 ## About

 *Note*: This is early access software with no production-ready releases yet.
-It works, but theres's a lot left to do to make it easy to use.
+It works, but there's a lot left to do to make it easy to use.

 Lagopus is a distributed fuzzing application built on top of Kubernetes.
 It allows you to fuzz arbitrary targets using clustered compute resources.
 You specify the target binary, fuzzing driver (`afl` or `libFuzzer`), corpus, and job parameters such as #CPUs, memory and TTL.
-Lagopus then creates a container to for the fuzzing job and runs it on an available node.
+Lagopus then creates a container for the fuzzing job and runs it on an available cluster node.

-Lagopus also takes much of the manual work out of analyzing fuzzing results.
-When a fuzzing run finishes, Lagopus collects any crashing inputs and their stack traces and analyses them for type and severity.
+Lagopus takes much of the manual work out of analyzing fuzzing results.
+When a fuzzing job finishes, Lagopus collects any crashing inputs and their stack traces and analyses them for type and severity.
 Results are collated, deduplicated and stored in a database.
 The generated corpus is cleaned and minimized.
 All results are deposited in your NFS share for later use.

 Lagopus has a web interface for creating jobs, monitoring progress and fuzzing statistics, and viewing crash analyses.
-This interface is built on top of an HTTP API which can be used directly for integration with external tools such as CI/CD systems and test suites.
+This interface is built on top of a HTTP REST API which can be used for integration with external tools such as CI/CD systems and test suites.

 Lagopus runs on Kubernetes, so it runs as well in on-prem, bare metal